-• Three Bridges Railway Station
+(c) Three Bridges Railway Station

 On 11th February 2015 SHAP/43, Cabinet approved the allocation of £430,000 of S106 funding towards the delivery of improvement works to the Station Forecourt.
 Network Rail have formally agreed to extend the S106 funding spend deadline to end March 2021.
+This funding remains on track to be spent by the deadline.

-Member approval has been granted to reallocate £1.5 million of Borough Council capital programme funding, originally earmarked for the Queens Square regeneration scheme, to the Three Bridges station improvements programme.
+Councillor approval was granted in June 2016 to reallocate £1.5 million of Borough Council capital programme funding, originally earmarked for the Queens Square regeneration scheme, to the Three Bridges station improvements programme.
 These funds are being combined with the above S106 resources along with over £1 million of Community Infrastructure Levy (approved by Cabinet on 7th February 2018).

-The Three Bridges station scheme Programme Manager has been working closely with GTR Southern and Network Rail in order to progress delivery of the scheme to detailed design stage with the aim of submitting a planning application next year.
+The Three Bridges station scheme Programme Manager has been working closely with GTR Southern and Network Rail in order to progress delivery of the scheme to detailed design stage with the aim of submitting a planning application by the end of this year.
 GTR Southern and Network Rail have both joined the Three Bridges Project Steering Group alongside Crawley Borough Council and West Sussex County Council.
-On 21st March 2018 Cabinet approval was secured to commence work on the detailed design stage and to undertake comprehensive traffic modelling to determine the impact on traffic flows of the scheme, taking account of the recently upgraded traffic lights infrastructure outside Three Bridges station on Haslett Avenue East.
-The modelling work is currently being assessed by the Highways Authority.
-Subject to the outcome of that assessment, further detailed design work will be undertaken later in the year.
+On 21st March 2018 Cabinet approval was secured to commence work on the detailed design stage.
+Comprehensive traffic modelling work began in autumn 2018 and this has been informing the development of the detailed designs for the scheme.
+Proposals are almost complete and a public consultation phase is intended to commence on 7th October through to 30th October.
+Subject to that consultation and to the subsequent planning application process, the current aim is for the scheme works to commence by autumn 2020.